-Employee Spotlight: Llianna Sanchez
+Employee Spotlight: Liliana Sanchez

-I started out as a Business major and then when I started to take Psychology courses and I just really loved them.
-I loved the child psychology classes and I did an internship with the Children’s Advocacy Center.
-Then, I had a job in a crisis shelter as a childcare worker - you can’t do much except help meet the children’s basic needs.
-I wanted to make a difference in their lives so that’s when I changed my major.
-I was a case manager for a while and wanted to really make a difference for the children and their lives.
+Why did you choose social work as a career?
+I started out as a business major but then, when I started to take psychology courses, I just really loved them.
+I especially loved the child psych classes.
+I did an internship with the Children’s Advocacy Center, which I enjoyed.
+Then, I had a job in a crisis shelter as a child care worker.
+Unfortunately, you can’t do much except to help meet the children’s basic needs.
+I decided I wanted to make a difference in children’s lives so that’s when I changed my major.
+I was a case manager for a while and wanted to really make a difference for the children without having to work with the parents.

 So, I became a therapist and did a lot of cognitive behavior therapy.
-I went from a childcare worker, caseworker, and then to a therapist.
+I went from child care worker to case worker and then to therapist.
 I left therapy for two years and went into business.
-I started two successful businesses, but I decided to return to my calling as a therapist.
-I was doing that for a few months and came to VQ where they had long-term foster care that makes more of a difference.
+I had two smoothie stores and I was doing the accounting and managing the employees and the store.
+One day I got a call from my former employer to come back and work as a child therapist.
+I had missed doing it so I decided to come back.
+After doing that for a few months, I came to VQ where they had the long-term foster care which makes more of a difference.
 It’s more one-on-one.
-I still manage my own private practice as well.

 What inspired you to go into social work as a career?
 I always just knew I wanted to make a difference in people’s lives.
 I also have a private practice.

 In your role as a Program Director, you are able to make a difference in more lives on a daily basis.
 What is the largest challenge you face in your position?
 There are a lot of regulations that need to be followed from various government organizations and making sure they all coordinate with each other can be very challenging.

 What ultimately makes it all worth it for you?
 Making that positive difference in a kid’s life.
 When you see reunification with their families or you see the positive changes in the kid and see how they’ve grown.
 It’s rewarding.